nebari-dev/nebari/README.md

 **This repository details the [Nebari](https://nebari.dev/ "Official Nebari docs") (Kubernetes) version.**

 Not sure what to choose?
-Check out our [Setup Initialization](docs/source/installation/setup.md) page.
+Check out our documentation on [choosing a deployment platform](https://www.nebari.dev/docs/get-started/deploy)

 ## Nebari